NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 #### Ship
 The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides a `forward(dt) -> np.ndarray` function that allows simple simulation of the vessel.

 It can be configured to use different combinations of collision avoidance algorithms, guidance systems, controllers, estimators, sensors, and models.
 The key element here is that each subsystem provides a standard inferface, which any external module using the subsystem must adhere to.
-See the source code for more information on how this is done.
+See the source code and test files for more in depth info on the functionality.

 TODO: Implement interfaces for using arbitrary collision avoidance algorithms and planning hierarchys.

-The `Ship` object can be initialized with the following parameters

-- `mmsi` (mandatory): Integer containing the Maritime Mobile Service Identity number of the ship.
-- `waypoints` (optional): 2 x n_wps array containing the ship route plan.
-- `speed_plan` (optional): 1 x n_wps array containing the corresponding reference speeds for the ship.
-- `pose` (optional): Initial pose of the ship `xs = [x, y, U, chi]` where `x` and `y` are planar coordinates (north-east), `chi` is course (rad), `U` the ship forward speed (m/s).
-Note that the internal `state` of the vessel can be either 4-dimensional or 6-dimensional, depending on the ship model used.
-- `config` (optional): Contains configuration settings for the ship subsystems.

-Except from the ship config, the other optional arguments must be specified afterwards through the `set_initial_pose` and `set_nominal_plan` for the ship object to be functionable.

-See the source code for more in depth info on the `Ship` functionality.